 From six weeks old to 16 years, children in Australia have been used to getting vaccines regularly.
-But with the rollout of the new COVID-19 vaccine, children may have more questions now about how vaccines work and how they can help end the pandemic.
+And with the rollout of the new COVID-19 vaccine for children aged 5-11, younger children may have more questions now about how vaccines work and how they can help manage the pandemic.

 Why do we need vaccines?

 Using a simple analogy, such as soldiers and invaders, can help younger children understand why we need vaccines.
 For example, you may wish to explain that our bodies keep us healthy by attacking outside invaders like viruses and bacteria.
 When our body’s soldiers – the immune system – isn’t fast enough to catch the invaders, the invaders take over our immune system and we get sick.

 Sometimes our soldiers need help fighting off disease.
 Vaccines act as a teacher – they go in and teach our soldiers how to fight off the invaders before they attack our immune system.
 Then, when the invaders attack, your soldiers remember what they’ve been taught.
 They’re trained and ready to fight off the attackers, and you stay healthy.